14paxton/14paxton.github.io/MacNotes/UsersAndGroups.md

 up to 100: Reserved for static system-defined (built in) groups

-101 - 199: Used by the OS for dynamically-created groups (e.g. share point access groups)
+101 - 199: Used by the OS for dynamically created groups (e.g., share point access groups)

-200 - ?: More static system groups (apparently 100 wasn't enough)
+200—?: More static system groups (apparently 100 wasn't enough)

 400 - 500: More dynamic system groups